suixinsuo/olympus-protocol/docs/OlympusFund.md

 function close() public onlyOwner returns(bool success);
 ```
 #### &emsp;Description
-> Close fund to stop investors from investing on the fund, this function also sells all the tokens to get the ETH back.(Note: Investors still can withdraw their investment and fund managers can also withdraw their management fee.)
+> Close fund to stop investors from investing on the fund, this function also sells all the tokens to get the ETH back.(Note: After closing the fund, investors can still withdraw their investment and fund managers can also withdraw their management fee.)

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.